Tuesday, January 21, 2014

 In Lines Composed Over Three Thousand Miles from Tinturn Abbey, Billy Collins writes:

-I was here before, a long time ago,
+I was here before, a long time ago,and much of the rest of the poem is about

 and now I am here again